Christopher-Schulze/Baristeuer/README.md

 - Package the application via Wails for Windows, macOS and Linux
 - Add PDF export and optional cloud sync

+## Generating Reports

+The `internal/pdf` module contains a `GenerateReport(projectID)` function that fetches project data and creates a PDF using `gofpdf`.
+Generated files are stored under `data/reports/<projectID>/report.pdf`.
+A placeholder button in the React UI invokes this function through a Wails binding.

 Contributions and feedback are welcome!